jeroenvanrensen/posts/2021_03_31_manual_auth_password_confirmation.md

 ## Conclusion

-Where as registering and signing in and out does not use much of Laravel's authentication features, confirming a password does.
+Whereas registering and signing in and out does not use much of Laravel's authentication features, confirming a password does.
 However, you still have a lot of freedom as to how you want to implement it.

 If you at some point couldn't follow the tutorial anymore, this is the finished `Auth\PasswordConfirmationController`: